-Unless the shareholder directs that his or her Common Shares be otherwise voted or withheld from voting in connection with the election of directors, the persons named in the form of proxy will vote for the election of the fifteen (15) nominees whose names are set forth below.
+Unless the shareholder directs that his or her Common Shares be otherwise voted or withheld from voting in connection with the election of directors, the persons named in the form of proxy will vote for the election of the thirteen (13) nominees whose names are set forth below.
 Management does not contemplate that any of the nominees will be unable to serve as a director but if that should occur for any reason prior to the Meeting or any adjournment thereof, it is intended that discretionary authority shall be exercised by the persons named in the form of proxy to vote the proxy for the election of any other person or persons in place of any nominee or nominees unable to serve.
 Each director elected will hold office until the close of business of the first annual meeting of shareholders of the Corporation following his or her election unless his or her office is earlier vacated in accordance with the Corporation's by-laws, the Policy, and the Business Corporations Act (Ontario) ("OBCA").
 The Board may from time to time appoint a Vice Chairman.

-The following table sets out, for each person proposed to be nominated for election as a director, the person's name, municipality of residence, position(s) with CSI, principal occupation, the year in which the person became a director, and the approximate number of (i) Common Shares of CSI, (ii) subordinate voting shares of Topicus.com Inc., a subsidiary of CSI and (iii) ordinary units of Topicus Coop, a subsidiary of CSI that each has advised are beneficially owned or subject to his or her control or direction, either directly or indirectly as of March 24, 2022.
+The following table sets out, for each person proposed to be nominated for election as a director, the person's name, municipality of residence, position(s) with CSI, principal occupation, the year in which the person became a director, and the approximate number of (i) Common Shares of CSI, (ii) subordinate voting shares of Topicus.com Inc., a subsidiary of CSI (iii) ordinary units of Topicus Coop, a subsidiary of CSI, and (iv) subordinate voting shares of Lumine Group Inc., a subsidiary of CSI that each has advised are beneficially owned or subject to his or her control or direction, either directly or indirectly as of March 27, 2023.

-Name and Place of Residence Position(s) with CSI Principal Occupation Director Since Common Shares of CSI Beneficially Held or Over Which Control is Exercised Subordinate Voting Shares of Topicus.com Inc. Beneficially Held or Over Which Control is Exercised Ordinary Units of Topicus Coop Beneficially Held or Over Which Control is Exercised Claire Kennedy, Toronto, Ontario, Canada - Senior Advisor, Bennett Jones LLP - 170 316 - Lawrence Cunningham (2) New York, NY, USA Director and Vice- Chairman of the Board Professor 2017 1,035 636 - Jeff Bender Ottawa, Ontario, Canada Director and Chief Executive Officer, Harris Operating Group Chief Executive Officer, Harris Operating Group 2013 78,179 143,839 - Mark Leonard Toronto, Ontario, Canada President President of CSI 1995 430,332 (4) 9,153 - Lori O'Neill (1)(3) Ottawa, Ontario, Canada Director Consultant 2018 163 236 - John Billowits, Toronto, Ontario, Canada Director and Chairman of the Board Consultant 2020 37,690 72,481 -
+Name and Place of Residence Position(s) with CSI Principal Occupation Director Since Common Shares of CSI Beneficially Held or Over Which Control is Exercised Subordinate Voting Shares of Topicus.com Inc. Beneficially Held or Over Which Control is Exercised Ordinary Units of Topicus Coop Beneficially Held or Over Which Control is Exercised Subordinate Voting Shares of Lumine Group Inc. Beneficially Held or Over Which Control is Exercised Claire Kennedy, Toronto, Ontario, Canada - Senior Advisor, Bennett Jones LLP - 157 316 - 471 Jeff Bender Ottawa, Ontario, Canada Director and Chief Executive Officer, Harris Operating Group Chief Executive Officer, Harris Operating Group 2013 78,179 143,879 - 234,564 Mark Leonard Toronto, Ontario, Canada President President of CSI 1995 430,282 (4) 9,153 - 8,146 Lori O'Neill (1)(3) Ottawa, Ontario, Canada Director Consultant 2018 163 236 - 489 John Billowits, Toronto, Ontario, Canada Director and Chairman of the Board Consultant 2020 37,697 72,921 - 113,105 Andrew Pastor (2) , Toronto, Ontario, Canada Director Partner, EdgePoint 2020 47 - - 141